-This activity requires an Environmental Authorisation in terms of the National Environmental Management Act (NEMA, Act 107 of 1998) before commencing.
-This document provides part of a series of documents that is being circulated for public and stakeholder input as part of the Environmental Impact Assessment (EIA) process, before being provided to the competent authority, the national Department of Forestry, Fisheries & the Environment (DFFE) for decision making.
+These activities required an Environmental Authorisation (EA) in terms of NEMA before they may proceed, and the process being followed in terms of the National Environmental Management Act (NEMA, Act 107 of 1998) is a 24G Rectification process.
+This document provides part of a series of documents that is being circulated for public and stakeholder input before being provided to the provincial competent authority, the Department of Environmental Affairs & Development Planning (DEA&DP) for decision making.